aoneahsan/code-craft-studio/app-project-documentation/platform-setup/optimizations.md

 # Platform-Specific Optimizations Guide

-This document outlines performance optimizations and best practices for QRCode Studio on different platforms.
+This document outlines performance optimizations and best practices for Code Craft Studio on different platforms.

 ## General Optimizations